map-nerd-peter/Compare-CSV-Files/README.md

 4. These commands are available:

-    compare_to_fruit_values
+    ```compare_to_fruit_values
-    -Compares the vegetable values to fruit values.
+    #Compares the vegetable values to fruit values.

     compare_to_vegetable_values
-    -Compares the fruit values to vegetable values.
+    #Compares the fruit values to vegetable values.

     show_fruits_vegetables
-    -Shows all the fruit and vegetable values.
+    #Shows all the fruit and vegetable values.

     merge
-    -Shows the values that are common to both the vegetable and fruit spreadsheet files.
+    #Merge the vegetable and fruit spreadsheet files and show all their ID's and values.```